More Than a Feeling: Content

-The Book of Rock Lists suggests that the chorus riff may itself be a subtle homage to the Kingsmen's classic, "Louie Louie."
+The Book of Rock Lists suggests that the chorus riff may itself be a subtle homage to the Kingsmen's classic, Louie Louie.
 Scholz has stated in multiple interviews his fondness for the James Gang, and in particular that band's 1970s album, James Gang Rides Again.
-Accordingly, the signature riff for "More than a Feeling" bears a resemblance to that composed by Joe Walsh for the "Rides Again" track "Tend My Garden".
-Scholz credits "Walk Away Renee" by The Left Banke as the song's main inspiration.
+Accordingly, the signature riff for More than a Feeling bears a resemblance to that composed by Joe Walsh for the track Tend My Garden.
+Scholz credits Walk Away Renée by The Left Banke as the song's main inspiration.

 Boston's website says the song is about "the power an old song can have in your life", with Scholz elaborating that "it was sort of a bittersweet ballad."
 Ultimate Classic Rock critic Michael Gallucci points out that this is a common theme in Boston songs.

 The lyrics express the author's discontent with the present and his yearning for a former love named Marianne, whose memory is strongly evoked by an old familiar song.
 In an interview Scholz was asked, "Who is Marianne?"
 He replied, "There actually is a Marianne.
 She wasn't my girlfriend."
-He explained that when he was 8 or 9 years old he had a much older cousin who he thought was the most beautiful girl he had ever seen and that he was "secretly in love" with her (laughs), but he has also stated that the lyrics were inspired by his emotions after a school love affair ended, and were influenced by the lyrics of the Left Banke song "Walk Away Renee".
-Maximum Guitar author Andy Aledort pointed out that the guitar chord progression of G-D/F♯-Em7-D that follows the line "I see my Marianne walking away" also comes from "Walk Away Renee."
+He explained that when he was 8 or 9 years old he had a much older cousin who he thought was the most beautiful girl he had ever seen and that he was "secretly in love" with her (laughs), but he has also stated that the lyrics were inspired by his emotions after a school love affair ended, and were influenced by the lyrics of Walk Away Renée.
+Maximum Guitar author Andy Aledort pointed out that the guitar chord progression of G-D/F♯-Em7-D that follows the line "I see my Marianne walking away" also comes from Walk Away Renée.
 Aledort also explains that the guitar solo is unusual in that it incorporates mordents and inverted mordents, which are more typically used in baroque music.